-This work relates to a growing literature dealing with monopsony in labor markets.
-As explained above, most prior empirical work on monopsony power and the ability of firms to reduce wages is either indirect (for example, the literature analyzing the employment impact of minimum wage increases) or concentrated on certain occupations or industries.
+Our paper relates to a growing literature dealing with monopsony in labor markets.9 As explained above, most prior empirical work on monopsony power and the ability of firms to reduce wages is either indirect (for example, the literature analyzing the employment impact of minimum wage increases) or concentrated on certain occupations or industries.
 In contrast to these studies, we provide a direct measure of the degree of local-level labor market competition and relate it to wage behavior on a host of margins.
-Our study is thus most closely related to work by Azar, Marinescu, and Steinbaum (2022), who use online job postings from the website CareerBuilder.com to construct a local-level measure of employer concentration based on commuting zones and occupations.
+Our study is thus most closely related to work by Azar, Marinescu, and Steinbaum (2017), which uses online job postings from the website CareerBuilder.com to construct a local-level measure of employer concentration based on commuting zones and occupations.

-The main finding of Azar, Marinescu, and Steinbaum (2022) is that increased local-level labor market concentration within a given occupation and commuting zone predicts lower online wage postings.
+Azar et al.'s main finding is that increased local-level labor market concentration within a given occupation and commuting zone predicts lower online wage postings.
 Though related, the two papers are differentiated along a number of important dimensions.
-We use actual wages (at the establishment level) as taken from the Census Bureau, whereas they analyze wage postings offered by firms.
-Our study uses a series of data that span more than three decades and cover the entire manufacturing sector, whereas Azar, Marinescu, and Steinbaum (2022) examine online wage posting within CareerBuilder.com (that is, not solely focused on manufacturing) over a relatively short time (2009-2012).
+We use actual wages (at the establishment level) as taken from the Census Bureau, whereas Azar et al. analyze wage postings offered by firms.
+Our study uses a series of data that span more than three decades and cover the entire manufacturing sector, whereas Azar et al. examine online wage posting within CareerBuilder.com (that is, not solely focused on manufacturing) over a relatively short time (2009-12).
 Further, because our study focuses on manufacturing, we can control directly for productivity-an important covariate when analyzing wages-at the establishment-year level.
 Last, and most importantly, we provide novel evidence on the time-series evolution of the effect of employer concentration, the impact of unionization on the relation between local employer concentration and wages, how labor market concentration affects the transmission of productivity changes into wage growth, and the impact of mergers on local-level concentration and wages.